dzshn/tetris-discord/README.md

 Simply run `poetry install`.

+**Set the token:**

+Create a new file named `TOKEN` on the project's root and write the bot token into it

 **Edit your config** _(optional)_:

 If you skip this option, `config_defaults.json` will be copied automatically to `config.json`